Applying for a Short-term Study visa

 If you are coming to study to Aberystwyth University for a maximum of 6 months (or 11 months for English Language course students) you may choose to come on a Short-term Study Visa, you will be much more restricted than if you come on a Tier 4 student visa.
 You will not be allowed to do any paid or voluntary work (even if it is part of a course) and you cannot extend your stay in the UK.

 You should only apply for a Short-term Study visa, if you are certain that you will not need to extend your stay in the UK, you do not wish to work, and meet one of the following criteria:

-- You will be studying on an English language course that is a maximum of 11 months, and you are over 18 years old.
+- You will be studying on an English language course that is a maximum of 11 months.

 - You are an Exchange Study Abroad student studying for less than 6 months (one semester) who will be returning home after their course finishes.